HMS Hampshire (1903): Memorials

 In 1983, one propeller and part of Hampshires drive shaft were salvaged from the wreck.
 They are now on view at the Scapa Flow Visitor Centre and Museum, Lyness, Hoy, Orkney.
 Three Vickers 3 Pounder Mk II Quick-Firing deck guns were also salvaged from the wreck.
-In 2021, one of these was restored to its original condition by specialist conservators in Alloa, and is now on display in the foyer of the museum.
+In 2021, one of these was restored to its original condition by specialist conservators in Alloa, and is now on display in the foyer of the Scapa Flow museum.

 The 737 Hampshire dead are commemorated on the right-hand side of the base at the Hampshire, Isle of Wight and Winchester War Memorial outside Winchester Cathedral.

 A tower was erected on Marwick Head on Mainland, Orkney, in 1926 by the people of Orkney to the memory of Kitchener and the officers and men of Hampshire.
 The Kitchener Memorial is a square, crenellated stone tower with the following inscription:

 This tower was raised by the people of Orkney in memory of Field Marshal Earl Kitchener of Khartoum on that corner of his country which he had served so faithfully nearest to the place where he died on duty.
 He and his staff perished along with the officers and nearly all the men of HMS Hampshire on 5 June 1916.